List of Power Rangers Time Force characters: Time Force Power Rangers

 The Time Force Rangers are a group of law enforcement officers from the Time Force organization in the year 3000 dedicated to preventing time anomalies from affecting the timestream.
 While pursuing a mutant gang leader called Ransik, the group crash-land near the fictional city of Silver Hills in the year 2001, establish a base for themselves in an abandoned clock tower, and work undercover as workers for Nick of Time Odd Jobs while apprehending the mutants.

 Wes Collins

-Wesley "Wes" Collins is the estranged son of a tycoon who is recruited by the Time Force Rangers to operate as their Red Ranger in the place of his distant relative, Alex Drake, and serve as second-in-command to Jen Scotts, who he develops feelings for over the course of the series.
+Wesley "Wes" Collins is the estranged son of a tycoon who is recruited by the Time Force Rangers to operate as their Red Ranger in the place of his DNA match, Alex Drake.
+He develops feelings for teammate Jen Scotts over the course of the series.
 After the Time Force Rangers apprehend Ransik and return to their time, Wes is allowed to keep his powers and joins the Silver Guardians.

 Wes Collins is portrayed by Jason Faunt.